Given – Series Review & Ending Explained

 • Uenoyama's actor Jin Suzuki appeared in another 2021 BL series My Love Mix-Up.
 He had a supporting role and portrayed a straight character.
 Nonetheless, that series is a far better showcase of his charisma than this drama.

 • Hiiragi's actor So Okuno appeared in the 2021 Japanese BL movie Pornographer: Playback, where he played a supporting role.
 He is one of the love interests in the 2024 series Although I Love You and You.
+He is the lead character in the 2024 drama Cosmetic Playlover.

 • The actor who portrays Ugetsu (Yu Inaba) appeared in the 2022 BL series Minato's Laundromat.
 He had a supporting role in a secondary romance.
 Additionally, the actor stars in the movie Sing in Love, released earlier in the year.